nicholas12392/cellexum/README.md

 The detailed mechanics of the script can be found in [Technical Details](https://github.com/nicholas12392/cellexum#technical-details).

+If you have multiple python installations on your machine, you will have to edit the `python.exe` in the `RUN.bat` file to the path of your target python installation.

 ## Operating the Program
 The script consists of six different files that each have a specific function.
 <p align="center">